NieTiger/Snake/README.md

 # Classic Snake Game in the Terminal!

-Feeling bored in your headless linux machine?
-Give Snake a shot!
-Have a wonderful day!
+Take a break from coding and play the classic snake game!
+Have a wonderful day and good luck in all your endeavors!

 ## Dependencies